Translation provided by Ute Reusch.

 1. the declarations referred to in section 55 (1) or a certified copy thereof;

-2. a list of those persons who have subscribed to the new shares which has been signed by the persons filing the application; the list must indicate the nominal values of the shares to which each person has subscribed;
+2. a list of those persons who have subscribed to the new shares which has been signed by the persons filing the application or which bears the qualified electronic signatures of the persons filing the application; the list must indicate the nominal values of the shares to which each person has subscribed;

 3. in the case of a capital increase with contributions in kind, the agreements on which the determinations referred to in section 56 are based or which were concluded to execute them.